Assessing genetic variation of forest tree species at risk

-Results from both studies are already influencing management decisions.
-Characterization of the genetic diversity and structure of the eastern hemlock species is guiding NSCU-based Camcore conservation cooperative’s seed collections from genetically significant eastern hemlock populations.
+Results from studies on these species are already influencing management decisions.
+Characterization of the genetic diversity and structure of the two hemlock species is guiding NSCU-based Camcore conservation cooperative’s seed collections from genetically significant hemlock populations.
 As the ponderosa pine study uncovers evolutionary relationships among species varieties and assesses genetic variation of several small and isolated populations, the Bureau of Land Management is utilizing results for management activities in the western United States.
 The Forest Service’s National Forest System will also use study results to help guide gene conservation and seed transfer strategies.
+The results from these studies also are being used to make more realistic predictions of future environmental suitability for ponderosa pine and eastern hemlock by generating separate projections for different evolutionary lineages within the species, each of which may have evolved to adapt to different environmental conditions.

 Above left: Eastern hemlock is an important species in riparian areas; this stand is along a creek at South Mountains State Park in North Carolina.
 Eastern hemlock is experiencing severe mortality from the exotic hemlock woolly adelgid across much of its distribution.
 Photo by Kevin Potter.

 Above right: Ponderosa pine is an ecologically and economically important tree species across much of the western United States.
 It faces threats from an epidemic of native bark beetles and from climate change.
 This ponderosa pine in northern Colorado is infested by mountain pine beetle.
 Photo by Kevin Potter.

 EFETAC'S ROLE: The project is supported by Eastern Threat Center funding.

 PROGRESS: The range-wide genetic variation study of eastern hemlock, using polymorphic microsatellite markers, was published in 2012.
-Researchers are using the results of this study, along with climate change projections developed by the ForeCASTS project and with hemlock woolly adelgid presence data, to assess long-term genetic risk to eastern hemlock populations.
+Researchers are using the results of this study to assess long-term genetic risk to eastern hemlock populations, and to identify populations most in need of gene conservation.
+A manuscript in preparation, with a researcher from the Northern Research Station, examines climatic differences among eastern hemlock evolutionary lineages, and projects potential suitable habitat for each under climate change.